Josh Portis

-Joshua Allen Portis (born July 14, 1987) is an American football quarterback who is a free agent.
-He previously played for the Toronto Argonauts and Winnipeg Blue Bombers of the Canadian Football League (CFL), and in the National Football League (NFL) for the Seattle Seahawks, who first signed him as an undrafted free agent out of college in 2011.

-Portis was highly touted as one of the nation's top dual-threat quarterback prospects out of high school.
+Joshua Allen Portis (born July 14, 1987) is an American former professional football quarterback.
+He was highly touted as one of the nation's top dual-threat quarterback prospects out of high school.
 Portis attended the University of Florida for one season and then transferred to the University of Maryland.
 In 2009, he transferred again to Division II California University of Pennsylvania, where he set school records with 3,421 passing yards, 36 touchdowns and 3,870 total offensive yards throwing.

+Portis was signed by the Seattle Seahawks of the National Football League (NFL) as an undrafted free agent out of college in 2011.
+He was also a member of the Toronto Argonauts and Winnipeg Blue Bombers of the Canadian Football League (CFL), and the Washington Valor of the Arena Football League (AFL).

 Early years

 Portis grew up in Woodland Hills in Los Angeles, California with his mother Patricia Portis.
 He initially attended Redondo Union High School, where he played junior varsity for one year.
 After his mother had a disagreement with the head coach over playing time, Portis transferred to Long Beach Polytechnic High School, and then again to William Howard Taft High School.
 At Taft, he was a two-year letter-winner at quarterback.
 He threw for 2,294 yards, 36 touchdowns, and seven interceptions, and ran for 865 yards and 13 touchdowns.
 As a senior, he was named an all-state player, league offensive player of the year, and a Los Angeles first-team all-city player.
 Scout.com assessed him as the fifth-best dual-threat quarterback in the nation.
 He was highly recruited out of high school and received offers from Florida, Maryland, Kansas State, Oregon, Oregon State, Utah, and Washington.